awsdocs/aws-freertos-docs/doc_source/afr-device-defender-library.md

 The last report was not acknowledged\.

 `eDefenderRepNotSent`
-The last report failed to send, likely due to a connectivity issue\.
+The last report was not sent, likely due to a connectivity issue\.

 ```
 DefenderReportStatus_t DEFENDER_ReportStatusGet(void);